 3. Explore the Medieval Streets of Cortona, Italy

-There are lots of local shops with handmade items, popular museums, and a few delicious Michelin restaurants.
+There are many local shops selling handmade goods, popular museums, and a few Michelin-starred restaurants.
 Getting lost in this maze of little alleyways is one of the best things to do in Cortona, Italy.
+From the town, itโs even possible to see Lake Trasimeno in Umbria!

 4. Visit Convento delle Celle